Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 - Elegance is the top priority in our group and can summarize all points below.

 - Always use Keynote (plus LaTeXiT) instead of Powerpoint for slides.
 It will make your slides so much more elegant.
 Do not call our slides "PPTs" since we don't use it.
-For teaching, export Keynote to PDF, avoiding animations.
+For teaching, export Keynote to PDF, skipping animations.

 - Use googledoc spreadsheet instead of Excel.
 It's so much faster to open and sharable.